yuanxiaosc/Keras_Attention_Seq2Seq/README.md

 3. Sequence to Sequence Conversion

 **You only need to provide similar generated data and dictionaries to use the model directly**.

 Of course, the raw sequence data has to be processed by yourself.

+If you don't want to process the data yourself, look down.

 ## Framework for Sequence-to-Sequence without Coding